Maya Jama Wows Followers In Sheer Garments For ‘Rollacoaster’ Magazine

 Jama shared the magazine cover in a separate Instagram post which saw her sitting on a sofa in a low-cut bodysuit and jeweled shoes.

 The former Loose Women panelist is no stranger to impressing her social media following.
-As previously reported by The Inquisitr, she wowed fans in a strapless blue and white dress that fell above her knees.
-She opted for her long dark wavy hair to be down and applied a glossy lip, black mascara, and contour for her makeup.
+As previously reported by The Inquisitr, she wowed fans in a strapless blue-and-white dress that fell above her knees.
+She opted to wear her long dark wavy hair down and applied a glossy lip, black mascara, and contour for her makeup.
 Jama rocked long acrylic nails with a coat of white nail polish and kept the accessories to a bare minimum.